dogmgeen/Tools-For-Computer-Scientists/09-Locating-memory-leaks-with-Memcheck.md

 ### The Stack and The Heap

 Your operating system provides two areas where memory can be allocated: the stack and the heap.
-Memory on the stack is managed automatically[^joint], but any allocation only lives as long as the function that makes it.
+Memory on the stack is managed automatically,[^joint] but any allocation only lives as long as the function that makes it.
 When a function is called, a *stack frame* is pushed onto the stack.
-The stack frame holds variables as well as some bookkeeping information.
+The stack frame holds variables declared in that function as well as some bookkeeping information.
 Crucially, this information includes the memory address of the code to return to once the function completes.
 When that function `return`s, its stack frame is popped off the stack and the associated memory is used for the stack frame of the next called function.

 Memory allocated on the heap lives as long as you like it to; however, you have to manually allocate and free that memory using `new` and `delete`.[^free]
-While the automatic management of the stack is nice, the freedom of being able to make memory allocations that live longer than the function that created them is essential, especially in large programs.
+While the automatic management of the stack is nice, the freedom to be able to make memory allocations that live longer than the function that created them is essential, especially in large programs.

 On modern Intel CPUs, the stack starts at a high memory address and grows downward, while the heap starts at a low memory address and grows upward.